Randomization

 Pages

-2. Flip the toggle labeled Randomize pages.
+2. Toggle on Randomize pages.

 The block options menu is opened and the randomize pages toggle is on.